GET READY TO SOAR

 - Drama Instructor

-Check out where some of our recent theatre graduates have ended up: national tour of Bring It On; national tour of 42nd Street; national tour of Fancy Nancy; Houston Grand Opera; recurring role on NBC’s “Chicago Fire”; Alley Theatre; JCPenney’s national advertising campaign; The Goodman Theatre in Chicago; Walt Disney Company.
+Here’s where our recent theatre graduates have ended up: national tour of Bring It On; national tour of 42nd Street; national tour of Fancy Nancy; Houston Grand Opera; recurring role on NBC’s “Chicago Fire”; Alley Theatre; JCPenney’s national advertising campaign; The Goodman Theatre in Chicago; Walt Disney Company.

 Freed Center for the Performing Arts 125